How Long Does a Pre-Employment Background Check Take?

 Employment background checks exist to ensure the applicant is trustworthy.
 Checks usually include criminal history information and the verification of anything included on the application.

-Red flags on background checks will vary by company but in general, how long does a felony stay on your record (can be forever) and major convictions and anything dishonest on the application will be red flags.
+Red flags on background checks will vary by company but in general, a felony can stay on your record forever, and major convictions and anything dishonest on the application will be red flags.

 Employers verify an individual’s work history by contacting the employer listed on the applicant’s application.